Seb-Lorek/bbvi/simulation/README.md

 ## Estimand/target of analysis

-- Start targeting estimands in the linear predictor specifications
+- Start targeting fixed coefficients in the linear predictor specifications (estimands)
 - Then we target the posterior distributions of MCMC and BBVI (other targets)
 - After that the comparative accuracy over iterations